SnipersGaulois/SpeciesBot/README.md

 ![seed dispenser composite 2](https://github.com/SnipersGaulois/SpeciesBot/assets/167179651/aa7b7511-b37e-4d90-bdb0-151ea47dd61e)
 ![blueprint 3 colors](https://github.com/SnipersGaulois/SpeciesBot/assets/167179651/02c16876-d1fe-44f6-aff2-b3706c1d451d)

 I'm sharing the design for free, because here in France, strawberries and cherries from shops have been found with up to 35 phytosanitary chemicals, some fruit have 33 yearly chemicals according the Treatment Frequency Index (TFI).
 Technology can change that!
-Autonomous landing rockets are now the norm.
+Autonomous landing rockets are researched for the .5 trillion space market, the food market is 14 trillion, employing 1.2 billion humans.
 The biggest challenge to pesticide-free food are community perception, technophobia and recieved stereotypes predating AI.

 We use 6 billion pounds of pesticides every year.
 As an ornithologist I've seen bird species, hirondelles, vanish from the region.
 Now, the mechanisms and AI are here to make zero-labor farming accessible to all.
 What is missing is big voices to announce a paradigm change in tech.
 Please forward this project to your friends.
 Thanks!